DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 ***GOAL***: The purpose of this is to build more confidence when working with inheritance / composition on your own.

+> NOTE: This will be done in PURE C#.
+DO NOT MAKE A UNITY PROJECT FOR THIS.
+Make a project in Visual Studio instead.

 #### Project Prompt: "Animal Care System"

 1. **Inheritance**: